Program Requirements and Opportunities

 Program Opportunities

-- Scholarships and Stipends.
+• Scholarships and Stipends.
 As a Ph.D. student at Boston University you are guaranteed five (5) years of funding through various sources.
 There are also external financial sources you can apply for to support your work (e.g. NSF GRFP, Switzer Fellowship).
 As a BU URBAN Trainee, you are also eligible to apply for a stipend that covers basic BU health insurance, tuition and fees.
-For prospective trainees, applications for stipend support is due the same time as your application to the program, typically in early May annually.
+For prospective trainees, applications for stipend support are due the same time as your application to the program, typically in early May annually.
 For current trainees, applications for stipend support are also due annually in early May.

 For more information please review the trainee handbook.